Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 The lens of the optic is fully multi-coated as well.
 You will have a fun time hunting or target practicing with this sight.
 As this is a red dot, naturally the red dot here is illuminated.
 The size of the sight here is 2MOA.
 Not too small and not too big.
 It’s not distracting at all either.
 The red dot illuminates according to your needs.
 You can control the brightness of the red dot.

 The battery life of this is very good.
 You can use this for years with one single battery that is included in the package.
 When paired with a gun that shoots .300 Blackout, you won’t be greeted with a jarred reticle.
 The reticle will stay where it’s supposed to and won’t move around.
-Hands down, it’s one of the best red dot for 300 Blackout.
+Hands down, it’s one of the best red dots for 300 Blackout.

 Does this sight come with a mount?

 The mount is built-in on this sight.
-You will not need a separate base or plate or riser for this to mount on your gun.
+You will not need a separate base plate or riser for this to mount on your gun.
 As long as your gun supports picatinny mounting rails, your gun will support this mount and you can easily detach it from your gun.

 Can you add a magnifier to it?

 If that’s what you want.
 Sure, you absolutely can rock a magnifier with this optic.
 The accuracy of the sight stays the same with a magnifier as well.
 That’s the neat part in my opinion.
 You don’t need to reset everything after removing the magnifier.
 But you should.
-Cause micro adjustments matters.
+Cause micro adjustments matter.

 Does this come with lens protectors?

 Yes, it comes with flip-up lens covers.
-The lens covers are made out of thermoplastic and they are spring loaded.
+The lens covers are made out of thermoplastic and they are spring-loaded.
 They are very durable and rugged.
 It will protect the precious objective lens and eyepiece of your sight.

 5. Vortex Optics Strike Eagle 1-6x24mm SFP Riflescope

 Vortex Strike Eagle brings back tons of memories.
 It was one of the first scopes that I featured on Target Chaser.
 Back then it was a killer deal.
 Right now, it’s an even better deal.
-The Strike Eagle resembles a lot to the American national bird.
+The Strike Eagle resembles a lot of the American national bird.
 Named after a great bird Eagle, this is a great mid-range optic for hunters and tact shooters alike.

 I mean, there aren’t many 300 Blackout Scope by Vortex to begin with.
 This is water, fog, and shockproof simultaneously.